 Compensation should be paid as calculated above promptly.
-If Options does not pay the compensation within 28 days of being notified of Mr H's acceptance of this final decision, Options is to pay 8% simple interest per year on the compensation from the date of the acceptance of this final decision until the date of payment.
+If Options does not pay the compensation within 56 days of being notified of Mr S' acceptance of this final decision, Options is to pay 8% simple interest per year on the compensation from the date of this final decision until the date of payment.

 I will also add here that income tax may be payable on any interest paid pursuant to this award.
-If Options deducts income tax from the interest, it should tell Mr H how much has been taken off.
-Options should give Mr H a tax deduction certificate for any interest if Mr H asks for one, so he can reclaim the tax from HM Revenue & Customs if appropriate.
+If Options deducts income tax from the interest, it should tell Mr S how much has been taken off.
+Options should give Mr S a tax deduction certificate for any interest if Mr S asks for one, so he can reclaim the tax from HM Revenue & Customs if appropriate.